sidekiq/sidekiq/docs/Ent-7.0-Upgrade.md

 - Ruby 2.7+ is now required
 - Rails 6.0+ is now supported

 Support is only guaranteed for the current and previous major versions.
 With the release of Sidekiq Enterprise 7, Sidekiq Enterprise 1.x is no longer supported.

+## Upgrading

+Upgrade your Sidekiq gems with `bundle up sidekiq-ent`.
+This will pull upgrades for sidekiq-ent, sidekiq-pro, sidekiq and all lower-level dependent gems.

+**Warning**: using `bundle up sidekiq` can lead to incompatible gem versions in use.